Parents (magazine): Profile

-With its historical reach, Parents has frequently been used by academics, to document social and cultural shifts over time.
-Melissa Milkie and Kathleen Denny describe the prominence of the magazine:
+With its historical reach, Parents has frequently been used by academics to document social and cultural shifts over time.
+Melissa Milkie and Kathleen Denny described the prominence of the magazine:

 Despite its gender-neutral title, the magazine's advice has implicitly been directed toward women.
-On the February 2019 issue it features a same-sex male couple, the first in its history.
+On the February 2019 cover it featured a same-sex male couple, the first in its history.

+The magazine received criticism for featuring a bored white child who appears to be screaming, dressed in a toy headdress on its January 2016 cover.
+Dr. Debbie Reese of American Indians in Children's Literature (AICL) called the depiction racist, as it implies a "wild Indian" stereotype.

 Medal for "Movie of the Month"

 Each month, Parents' Magazine would award a medal to a "Movie of the Month".
 The image of the "Movie of the Month" Medal was subsequently used on movie posters and lobby cards.